For Antoinette Allocca, a Stamford entrepreneur whose vision led to the burgeoning market for technical writers, passion is essential.

 For Antoinette Allocca, the financial landmines of 1989 were threatening to destroy her business and derail her career.
 She was struggling alone — with agonizingly slow success — to sign up clients for her newborn company.
 Allocca had exhausted her savings.
 She cashed in her individual retirement account and stuck out.
 This was an effort to obtain bank financing to keep her tiny firm afloat.
 She was fighting daily to pay her bills and was.
 Allocca now recalls she was teetering “on the verge of financial failure.”

 And on a frustrating domestic note, she had to hire and fire a string of nine nannies.
 She finally found finding one who could provide the long hours of loving care she wanted for her first child.
-Simone, he first daughter, was born early that year.
+Simone, his first daughter, was born early that year.

 Allocca never stopped beating down her roadblocks that year or in the half-dozen that followed.
 She was endowed with energy and determination.